Inflation: Measures

 Given that there are many possible measures of the price level, there are many possible measures of price inflation.
 Most frequently, the term "inflation" refers to a rise in a broad price index representing the overall price level for goods and services in the economy.
-The Consumer Price Index (CPI), the Personal consumption expenditures price index (PCEPI) and the GDP deflator are some examples of broad price indices.
+The consumer price index (CPI), the personal consumption expenditures price index (PCEPI) and the GDP deflator are some examples of broad price indices.
 However, "inflation" may also be used to describe a rising price level within a narrower set of assets, goods or services within the economy, such as commodities (including food, fuel, metals), tangible assets (such as real estate), services (such as entertainment and health care), or labor.
 Although the values of capital assets are often casually said to "inflate," this should not be confused with inflation as a defined term; a more accurate description for an increase in the value of a capital asset is appreciation.
-The FBI (CCI), the Producer Price Index, and Employment Cost Index (ECI) are examples of narrow price indices used to measure price inflation in particular sectors of the economy.
+The FBI (CCI), the producer price index, and employment cost index (ECI) are examples of narrow price indices used to measure price inflation in particular sectors of the economy.
 Core inflation is a measure of inflation for a subset of consumer prices that excludes food and energy prices, which rise and fall more than other prices in the short term.
 The Federal Reserve Board pays particular attention to the core inflation rate to get a better estimate of long-term future inflation trends overall.

 The inflation rate is most widely calculated by determining the movement or change in a price index, typically the consumer price index.

 The inflation rate is the percentage change of a price index over time.
 The Retail Prices Index is also a measure of inflation that is commonly used in the United Kingdom.
 It is broader than the CPI and contains a larger basket of goods and services.
+Inflation is politically driven, and policy can directly influence the trend of inflation.

-Given the recent high inflation, the RPI is indicative of the experiences of a wide range of household types, particularly low-income households.
+The RPI is indicative of the experiences of a wide range of household types, particularly low-income households.